facebookresearch/habitat-lab/README.md

 ```

 ## Docker Setup
 We also provide a docker setup for habitat.
-This works on machines with a NVIDIA GPU and requires users to install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
+This works on machines with an NVIDIA GPU and requires users to install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 The following [Dockerfile](Dockerfile) was used to build the habitat docker.
 To setup the habitat stack using docker follow the below steps:

 1. Pull the habitat docker image: `docker pull fairhabitat/habitat:v1`

-1. Start an interactive bash session inside the habitat docker: `docker run --runtime=nvidia -it fairhabitat/habitat:v1`.
+1. Start an interactive bash session inside the habitat docker: `docker run --runtime=nvidia -it fairhabitat/habitat:v1`

 1. Activate the habitat conda environment: `source activate habitat`